 Cash and cash equivalents.
+100% of our cash and cash equivalents, of which 95% were held in the United States, were deposited in bank accounts or invested in highly liquid investments.
+Certain bank account balances may exceed federally insured limits.
 We consider all highly liquid investments purchased with an original maturity from date of acquisition of three months or less to be cash equivalents.
 Other highly liquid investments considered cash equivalents with no established maturity date are fully redeemable on demand (without penalty) with settlement of principal and accrued interest on the same or following business day after instruction to redeem.
 Cash equivalent investments are readily convertible to cash with no penalty and can include certificates of deposit, commercial paper, treasury bills, money market funds and other investments.
-Commercial paper cash equivalents totaled \$5.0 million and \$15.0 million as of March 31, 2023 and March 31, 2022, respectively.
+Commercial paper cash equivalents totaled \$10.0 million and \$5.0 million as of March 31, 2024 and March 31, 2023, respectively.
 We determine the fair value of commercial paper using significant other observable inputs (level 2) based on pricing from independent sources that use quoted prices in active markets for identical assets or other observable inputs including benchmark yields and interest rates.